mesosphere/dcos-docs-site/pages/docs/1.10/administering-clusters/component-management/index.md

 ## Component logs

 Component logs are sent to journald and exposed by the DC/OS Log component.
-For more infromation about component logs, see [Logging](/docs/1.10/monitoring/logging/).
+For more information about component logs, see [Logging](/docs/1.10/monitoring/logging/).

 ## Routes